 Professional Valuation Services

-The Vermont Gem Lab has Vermont’s only ASA Master Gemologist Appraiser and is the only AGA Certified Gemological Laboratory in the state.
-Further, owner Kennon Young is a GIA graduate gemologist, JA certified bench jeweler with over 15 years in the trade.
-We have a full gemological laboratory, modern software, and jeweler’s studio with state-of-the-art equipment.
+The Vermont Gem Lab is run by Vermont’s only ASA Master Gemologist Appraiser (1 of 54 in the world) and is the only AGA Certified Gemological Laboratory in the state.
+Owner Kennon Young is also a GIA graduate gemologist and a JA certified bench jeweler with over 15 years in the trade.
+We have a full gemological laboratory, customized valuation software, and a jeweler’s studio with state-of-the-art equipment.

 Appraisals are offered for insurance, price confirmation, fair market value/estate work, marketable cash value, and more.
-We appraise modern and antique jewelry, loose diamonds and gemstones, watches, and flatware.
+We appraise modern and antique jewelry, loose diamonds and gemstones, watches, and silverware/flatware.

 Please Contact Us to schedule a consultation with our appraiser.
 We offer a free feasibility meeting for every client.

 “A man walking through the desert, dying of thirst, carries a parcel of diamonds.
 He comes across a man with water.
 How many diamonds, if not all, would he give for just one cup of water?”
 Any item can have an infinite number of different values, based upon what you’re doing with the item.
 This can vary depending upon the buyer, seller, region, marketplace, quality, market saturation, and many more factors.
 Value is defined by transactions within these specified parameters.
 An example would be: